AvolitesLtd/TitanManual/docs/timelines.md

 [cue-lists](./cue-lists/cue-list-timing.md#running-a-cue-list-to-timecode), but Timeline
 recording allows much easier creation and editing of a timed show.

-Timelines can be built either from cues or chases you have already recorded, or by creating new cues as you go along.
-You can record them in real time by operating the console or by adding cues manually at specific times.
+Timelines can be built either from playbacks you have already recorded, or by creating new playbacks as you go along.
+You can record actions in real time by operating the console or by adding them manually at specific times.
 You can think of a timeline as an automatic replay system to push the faders and buttons on the console.
 The actions recorded in a timeline are called **triggers**.

-To show the Timeline View window for a playback containing a timeline, touch the playback information area relating to the fader or press \<Open/View\> then the **select button** of the playback.
+To show the **Timeline View** window for a timeline, press \<Open/View\> then the **select button** of the playback, or tap the playback legend area above the fader.

 ![Playback View of Timeline](/docs/images/Timeline-Window.png)